 About Dr. Chip:

 I go by "Chip" because my real name is Arthur Larry II, and I spent nearly a decade getting a doctorate because, frankly, it was hell being a "Mr. Rogers."
 Yes, I live in a neighborhood, and yes, I do own a few sweaters.
 So?
 (If you don't get this, see Mr. Rogers on YouTube.)

 My undergraduate school was Duke University.
 I have an M.A. from the University of North Carolina at Charlotte, and my Ph.D. is from the University of Tennessee.
 One highlight of my formal education was a semester studying Russian language and culture at Leningrad State University in the Soviet Union.

-Before I began teaching I tended bar for a decade in Charlotte.
-I also did stretches in restaurant and catering management, newspaper rack accounts, and commercial painting.
+Before I began teaching I tended bar for a decade in Charlotte and did stretches in restaurant and catering management, newspaper rack accounts, and commercial painting.

-In 2007 I was diagnosed with Stage IV Chronic Lymphocytic Leukemia (CLL)this was a little unexpected!
+In 2007 I was diagnosed with Stage IV Chronic Lymphocytic Leukemia (CLL)this was most unexpected!
 I did chemotherapy in 2008 and am in full remission with a good outlook for the future.
 I owe my life, literally, to the outstanding doctors, nurses, and other healthcare professionals at the Emory Winship Cancer Institute in Atlanta.
 The kind and good folks at Emory, one and all, kick ass!

 I don't "rock" like I did back in the day playing keyboards in an exceptionally loud band, but I do still play the piano some.
 I'm a brilliant singer when no one else is listening :-).
-Recently I've been collaborating on new tunes with an old rocker bud in Charlotte: check out a few poorly recorded tunes here on the web.
 I'm a huge sports fan: go Braves! go Blue Devils! go Carolina Panthers! go Manchester United!
 But above all, go Braves!Curriculum vitae